Trigger

 our settings are in the wrong state now - in our case, they should

-be trigger-ignored
+be trigger-ignored.

 You can fix them on the command line by running rose macro --fix

-in the app directory (one level up from the
+or rose macro -F in the app directory (one level up from the

 meta directory) - this is what you would do if you were working with